chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 1. We pointed the web browser to the web site behind port 80 and from its CONTACT page we discovered that there is a user scr1ptkiddy on a Silverpeas server.
 2. We got a hunch that the Silverpeas server may be located at port 8080 (where rustscan/nmap told us that an http-proxy lives), and so we pointed our web browser to **http://silverplatter.thm:8080/silverpeas** and discovered a login page located at **http://silverplatter.thm:8080/silverpeas/defaultLogin.jsp** .
 3. We now know that we need to point hydra to port 8080 to try finding the password for scr1ptkiddy.

+# 22/tcp (ssh) OpenSSH 8.9p1 [part 1]
+From the port scanning output we gather that OpenSSH is on version 8.9p1; in general, ssh is not the first thing we would consider hacking, because it is very secure, and this machine is no exception, so we move on.

 # 80/tcp (http) nginx 1.18.0 (Ubuntu)
 From the port scanning output we gather that nginx (static web server) is on version 1.18.0 and that the operating system is Ubuntu Linux.